The Swedish Kitchen Series: Frukost Posted by Chelsea B on Jan 14, 2021 in Culture, Living in Sweden, Vocabulary

 Vad brukar NI äta till frukost?
 What do you all usually eat for breakfast?
 Tell me in Swedish in the comments below! 👇

-Looking to more on Swedish food?
+Looking for more on Swedish food?
 Read Det svenska köket in its entirety, here.

 Build vocabulary, practice pronunciation, and more with Transparent Language Online.
 Available anytime, anywhere, on any device.